We’re here to help guide you in choosing a wonderful new feline companion!

 Indoor Homes

 Because cats live much longer, safer lives indoors, CAT adopts primarily to indoor-only homes.
-To us, “indoor only” means that your cat stays indoors and is not left unattended or free roaming outside.
+To us, “indoor only” means that your cat is not left unattended or free-roaming outside.
 Cats who are allowed to roam free face accidents, illness, injury, loss, or theft, and you face unnecessary veterinary expenses, worry, and grief.
-We absolutely do encourage you to consider catios and other safe outdoor enclosures, harness and leash walking, or use of secure pet strollers.
-These options will keep your cat and wildlife safe from harm, while providing your feline with the enrichment that outdoor stimulation can provide.
+We absolutely do encourage you to consider catios and other safe outdoor enclosures, harness & leash walking, or use of secure pet strollers.
+These options will keep your cat and wildlife safe from harm, while providing your feline with the enrichment that the outdoors can provide.

 In rare cases — when we believe a particular cat can’t be successful and happy in an indoor home — cats may be approved for an indoor/outdoor home.
 When adopting such a cat, you’ll go through CAT’s normal adoption process and sign an adoption contract specific to indoor/outdoor situations.